What are the toxicity thresholds of chemical pollutants for tropical reef-building corals? A systematic review

-The evidence will be identified from the recent systematic map on the impacts of chemicals arising from anthropogenic activities on tropical reef-building corals.
-Especially, all studies in the map database corresponding to the knowledge cluster “evidence on the ecotoxicological effects of chemicals on corals” will be selected.
-To identify the evidence produced since then, a search update will be performed using a subset of the search string used for the systematic map, and titles, abstracts and full-texts will be screened according to the criteria defining the selected cluster of the map.
-In addition, as the eligibility criteria for the systematic review are narrower than those used to define the cluster in the systematic map, additional screening will be carried out.
-The included studies will then be critically appraised and a low, medium, or high risk of bias will be assigned to each study.
-Data will be extracted from studies and synthesised according to a strategy depending on the type of exposure and outcome.
-Synthesis will be mainly quantitative but also narrative, aiming to identify toxicity thresholds of chemicals for corals.
+The evidence was taken from a systematic map of the impacts of chemicals arising from human activity on tropical reef-building corals published in 2021.
+All studies in the map database corresponding to the knowledge cluster “Evidence on the ecotoxicological effects of chemicals on corals” were selected.
+To identify subsequently published literature, the search was updated using a subset of the search string used for the systematic map.
+Titles, abstracts and full-texts were screened according to the criteria defining the selected cluster of the map.
+Because the eligibility criteria for the systematic review are narrower than the criteria used to define the cluster in the systematic map, additional screening was performed.
+Studies included were critically appraised and each study was rated as low, unclear, medium, or high risk of bias.
+Data were extracted from the studies and synthesised according to a strategy dependent on the type of exposure and outcome.

 Contamination, Hazard assessment, Hermatypic, Pollution, Scleractinian, Toxicity endpoints